holderbaum-io/think-about-website/pages/blog/10-reasons.md

 ##4.
 Fight for Diversity in Tech {#reason4}
 ![Illustration for Reason 4](/assets/images/blog/10-reasons/reason-04.png) Our belief is that the tech industry - among others - needs more diversity in order to continue a healthy and critical dialog.
-As we are focusing on gender diversity in the first edition of our conference we are happy to announce that **60% of our speakers are female/non-binary and 40% are male**.
+As we are focusing on gender diversity in the first edition of our conference we are happy to announce that **60% of our speakers are female/non-binary**.

-Simultaneously we are working together with communities such as the Digital Media Women, speakerinnen.org, FemTec, and others to strengthen the network of women in the technology industry.
+Simultaneously we are working together with communities such as the Digital Media Women, speakerinnen.org, FemTec, and others to strengthen the network of women and LGBT+ communities in the technology industry.
 <br />
 <br />
 <br />

 ##5.
 Amazing Organic Food {#reason5}
-![Illustration for Reason 5](/assets/images/blog/10-reasons/reason-05.png) There is already too much greasy trade fair quality food at events.
+![Illustration for Reason 5](/assets/images/blog/10-reasons/reason-05.png) There is already enough greasy trade fair food at conferences.
 As food is supposed to be one of the most important things in our lives we picked a caterer that can provide us with **amazing regional and organic food** for two days.

 We tested this caterer over and over again and the results were always the same: **exceptionally yummy** and tenderly cooked meals.